shaps80/Peek/README.md

 # Peek: All new design

 Peek 4.1 with an all new design and all new features.
-Whether you're a developer, designer or QA/tester, Peek can help you in
+Whether you're a developer, designer or QA/tester, Peek can help you at all stages of your development process.

 ## Unified Inspectors
 All inspectors and attributes have now been unified into a single window, making inspection simpler and faster than ever before.